 Registering A Vehicle In Sri Lanka: Process & Requirements

-Before we discuss the details of registering an imported vehicle in Sri Lanka, it should be noted that there are several limitations on what type can be moved to the island nation.
-For one, only autos that are right-hand drive can be used there so if you’re bringing a car from the U.S., you will need to have a conversion done before registration.
+Before we discuss the details of registering an imported vehicle in Sri Lanka, it should be noted that there are several limitations on what types can be moved to the island nation.
+For one, only right-hand-drive autos can be used there, so if you’re bringing a car from the U.S., you will need to have a conversion done before registration.

-Additionally, most are imported into the country must be no more than three years old (there are some exceptions).
-You should also keep the engine capacity in mind since you’ll pay more import taxes for cars with larger engines, especially larger autos like SUVs.
+Additionally, most imported cars must be no older than three years (there are some exceptions).
+You should also consider the engine capacity since you’ll pay more import taxes for cars with larger engines, especially larger autos like SUVs.

 The Process

-This is a simplified list of what you’ll need and there may be additional steps or paperwork needed depending on the scenario.
+This is a simplified list of your needs; additional steps or paperwork may be required depending on the scenario.
 You should make sure that you bring any documents related to it that you think may be applicable.
-This includes information about your license and insurance in your home country, as well as any customs paperwork that is part of the process.
+This includes information about your license and insurance in your home country and any customs paperwork that is part of the process.
 Here are the steps to take once it arrives there:

 - Pay road tax & obtain proof of insurance